-Join Joel Bradley for an in-depth discussion in this video Creating a new substance graph, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Creating a new substance graph, part of Learning Substance Designer.

 - When we launch Substance Designer for the very first time, we should be greeted by the Welcome to Substance Designer dialog, which by default places us inside the Learn tab.
 From here, we have a number of options available that can be extremely useful in terms of getting to grips with just what Substance Designer is and how we can go about using it.
 As learning the basics of Substance Designer is really what this particular course is all about, though, we can skip over these options and jump straight into the Create tab where we are given the ability to create a new substance, open an existing substance graph, and we even have this handy Open recent document section populated with substance packages that we may already have been working on.